 On $50 million in annual merchant volume, the difference between referral at 15 bps ($75K) and PFaaS at 50 bps ($250K) is $175K per year.
 That gap grows with every merchant you add.

 Implementation costs for PFaaS typically range from $50K to $200K, depending on the provider, your integration complexity, and whether you need custom boarding flows or can use their standard tools.
-Time to launch is 2 to 6 months — significantly faster than the 12–18 months for full registration.
+Stripe Connect sits at the lower end for time-to-market; Finix and Payrix offer more white-label control but longer integration timelines.
+Time to launch is 2 to 6 months, significantly faster than the 12-18 months for full registration.

 What You're Taking On